ycpcs/cs365-spring2015/lectures/lecture18.md

 }
 {% endhighlight %}

-Note that `blockDim.x` gives us the total number of threads per block, and `threadIdx.x` gives us the current thread number (in the range 0..`blockDim.x`-1).
+Note that `blockDim.x` gives us the total number of threads per block, and `threadIdx.x` gives us the current thread number (in the range 0..`blockDim.x`-1, inclusive).
 In the kernel function, we use this information to compute the row number in the computation.

-Using 32 threads per block, the running time of the computation decreases from 472.6 ms to 7.2 ms.
+Using 32 threads per block, the running time of the computation decreases from 472.6 ms to 7.2 ms.  Using 64 threads per block, the running time is about 6.4 ms.

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->